corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/project-planner/corda-planning.md

 When developing CorDapps, an organisation should bear in mind the [platform support matrix]({{< relref "../../platform-support-matrix.md" >}}) and the guidance on [developing CorDapps]({{< relref "../../cordapps/cordapp-overview.md" >}}).

-To test CorDapps, use the network bootstrapper tool to quickly create Corda networks to test that the CorDapp performs as expected.
+To test CorDapps, use the Network Bootstrapper tool to quickly create Corda networks to test that the CorDapp performs as expected.

 ### Node operator